Children's Special Health Services

 When a request is approved, the provider will be notified.
 Please note:

-• Genetic financial assistance cannot be awarded prior to the signature date on the application.
+• Genetic financial assistance cannot be awarded before the signature date on the application.

 • Incomplete applications will not be approved.